• Skip to primary navigation

 Although it’s stating the obvious, dry brining doesn’t require any water.

-1 You need to allow for one teaspoon of salt per two pounds of meat, plus any other flavorings you intend to add.
+1 You must allow for one teaspoon of salt per two pounds of meat, plus any other flavorings you intend to add.

 2 Work the dry brine vigorously into the meat until it is completely covered.